kveeiv/extjs-boxselect/README.md

 ## Cmd package fork
-This fork of extjs-boxselect has been reorganized to function as a Sencha CMD package and is hosted at https://github.com/themightychris/extjs-boxselect
+This fork of extjs-boxselect has been reorganized by chris@jarv.us to function as a Sencha CMD package and is hosted at https://github.com/JarvusInnovations/extjs-boxselect

 ### Package usage
 1. Clone extjs-boxselect repository into `${workspace.dir}/packages`